spryker/oryx/docs/drafts/orchestration/boilerplate.md

 # Storefront Boilerplate

+For quick start the own storefront you have to add the files described below and then build them.

 Spryker suggests [Vite](https://vitejs.dev/) to build frontend.
 As is a build tool that aims to provide a faster and leaner development experience for modern web projects.
 Also main benefit that vite supports `ts` under the hood.

 ## Requirements